tilderain/cave-story-gba/README.md

 # Cave Story GBA
 ![Picture](doc/screen01.png)

 Proof of concept port of Cave Story MD by andwn, to the GBA.
-You can get ingame, shoot the enemies and listen to some of the audio.
+Audio is working, you can play through the game.
+Mostly...
 ## Compilation
 1. Setup [marsdev](https://github.com/andwn/marsdev) and `python`
   - Marsdev targets: `m68k-toolchain z80-tools sik-tools`